sunshineluyao/ESG/README.md

 ### Data Duration
-This study focuses mainly on the period of January to June 2020, during which, COVID-19 spread to Europe and North America, and the World Health Organization declared the coronavirus a global pandemic.
+This study focuses mainly on the period of January to July 2020, during which, COVID-19 spread to Europe and North America, and the World Health Organization declared the coronavirus a global pandemic.

 ### The Stock Data